artemvang/terraform-minecraft/README.md

 # terraform-minecraft
-Simple terraform and ansible configuration for Minecraft server lol
+Simple terraform and ansible configuration for Minecraft server